 What's all the more special about this interior is that it is all-original.
 It's clearly been looked after well during its lifetime.

 Under the hood is the largest displacement engine that Chevrolet had available as an option that year, a 348 cubic inch V8.
-This version is the 250 horsepower Turbo-Thrust with a single 4 barrel carburetor.
-With the Turboglide automatic transmission that is also fitted to this car, it would have cost the original owner an additional $398 on the purchase price for that combination.
+This version is the 280 horsepower Super Turbo-Thrust with a three 2-barrel carburetors giving a 30 horsepower gain over the single 4-barrel version.

 Production figures from Chevrolet are a bit vague around this period as they chose to keep records by body style and not per model.
 We do know that they produced 204,467 Sport Coupes.
 This would have been for both the Impala and Bel Air.